arduent/c_stellar_sdk/docs/glossary.md

 Fields are very important in pure mathematics, cryptography, and computer science.

-Finite fields are important in cryptography because computing [logarithms](https://en.wikipedia.org/wiki/Discrete_logarithm) is thought to be very expensive in large finite fields.
+Finite fields are important in cryptography because [logarithms](https://en.wikipedia.org/wiki/Discrete_logarithm) is thought to be very expensive in large finite fields.
+More precisely, no one has found a subexponential algorithm to compute these logarithms (except in special cases).

 Some examples: